 Navigate through a document by clicking the Next and Previous buttons or by using the Go menu.
-You can jump to a particular page by entering the page number in the text box on the toolbar, then press the <Enter> key on your keyboard.
+Jump to a particular page by entering the page number in the text box on the toolbar, then press the <Enter> key on the keyboard.

 The menus on the menubar contain all of the commands you need to work with documents in Atril.
-Note, if you have chosen a layout that uses the Global Menu, the menubar items will be displayed in the Global Menu rather than within the Atril window.
+Note, if you have chosen a layout that uses the Global Menu, the menubar items will be displayed in the Global Menu rather than within Atril's window.